celiamanzz/git_celia/README.md

-# Git lecture for Celia
+# Git lecture for Celiaa

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).